about/contact

-Born in Osaka, Japan, Michiyasu Furutani is a choreographer, dancer, and performer whose work and expression grow from Butoh technique and practice.
-In the process of continual research, he has developed his vocabulary of movement to encompass in improvisation and a variety of modern and classical dance techniques forming necessity, possibility, and contingency.
-Furutani has collaborated frequently with theater-directors, filmmakers, architectures, painters, and musicians such as Shibusa-Shirazu Orchestra, Sun Ra Arkestra, and so forth, aiming to broaden the communicational passage amongst diverse art disciplines, and has performed widely throughout the world, continually investigating new modes of expression and movement.
-Also, believing that improvisation is a crucial factor in the possibility of discovering new spaces for mutual sharing and exchanging our experiences and knowledge of corporeal sense.
+Born in Osaka, Japan, Michiyasu Furutani is a Berlin-based choreographer, dancer, and performance artist whose work and expression grow from Butoh technique and practice.
+In the process of continual research, he has developed his vocabulary of movement to encompass improvisation and a variety of modern and classical dance techniques, forming necessity, possibility, and contingency in interdisciplinary live performance art.

 Long-time interest